henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 using the token of the request that initiated the observation are returned when the observed resource changes.
-A subscription (i.e. the observe state retained on the server) can be discarded by the client by sending a correspond CoAP GET with Observe using an Observe parameter of 1 or simply by "forget" the observation and return a CoAP Reset after receiving a notification in the context of the subscription.
+A subscription (i.e. the observe state retained on the server) can be discarded by the client by sending a correspond CoAP GET with Observe using an Observe parameter of 1 or simply by "forgeting" the observation and return a CoAP Reset after receiving a notification in the context of the subscription.
 A subscription can also be discarded by the server by sending a corresponding response that does not contain an Observe option.